Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "When uncomfortable, my instinct is not to avoid the discomfort but to become at peace with it."
+> "Originality is the fine art of remembering what you hear but forgetting where you heard it. "
-> — **Josh Waitzkin**
+> — **Laurence J. Peter**

 ---